MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/create-pull-request.md

 ## Related

-- [Commit][] workflows so you create a commit before a Pull Request.
+- [Commit][] workflows so you create a commit without a Pull Request, such as if you want to commit on the main branch.

 [Commit]: {{ site.baseurl }}{% link recipes/ci-cd/github-actions/workflows/commit.md %}